therealhackmeehan/ubacktest_docs/src/content/docs/Examples/index.md

 ---
-title: Enjoy!
+title: Examples
 ---

 ##### **Please Note:** all following examples can be launched directly from the editor by clicking the examples button.

-You can use these docs to better understand the rationale behind the example!
+You can use these docs to better understand the rationale behind the example.